shiyuent/icarians.space/pages/about.md

 I received a MPhil. in Bridge Engineering from Tongji University (同濟) supervised by [Prof. Yaojun Ge](https://bridge.tongji.edu.cn/Data/View/279) and [Prof. Yongxin Yang](https://bridge.tongji.edu.cn/Data/View/285) in 2017.
 Before that, I completed a B.Sc in Civil Engineering from Hunan University (嶽麓) under the supervision of Prof. Zhi Fang in 2013.

-I am interested in turbulence modelling, machine learning, and bridges and wind turbines.
+I am interested in turbulence modelling, machine learning, and structures such as bridges, wind turbines.
 I am fond of reading books about history, philosophy and films.

 Feel free to contact me via:
 [Github page](https://github.com/shiyuent), xiaoweix2@student.unimelb.edu.au.